gs1571/otus-linux/project/README.md

 Backup details

 The pg_probackup utility is used for that purpose.
 The util run by cron.
-Strantegy is:
+Strategy is:
-- create one full backup by ansible playbook
+- create one full backup by ansible-playbook
-- create full backup every hour
+- create a full backup every hour
 - create delta backup every 10 minutes
-- retention policy is save last five full backups
+- the retention policy is saving the last five full backups
-- for each of database servers in cluster its own backup store is created
+- for each of database servers in cluster, its own backup store is created

-Some specific points of the lab enviroments:
+Some specific points of the lab environments:
-- patroni cluster is supported just one instance of consul database hosted on VM mon (it sould be fixed to achive fully HA)
+- patroni cluster is supported just one instance of consul database hosted on VM mon (it should be fixed to archive fully HA)
-- traffic to AWX web nodes balanced by VRRP since they can work in same time for management of AWX
+- traffic to AWX web nodes balanced by VRRP since they can work in the same time for management of AWX
-- at least of three task nodes is required for AWX cluster, since additional VM just for wax task purpose is intriduced
+- at least of three task nodes are required for AWX cluster, since additional VM just for wax task purpose is introduced
 - last role awx_ha_recovery is required since two of three task node are not connected to the cluster and their reboot are necessary
-- monitoring part has just node_exporter and does not provide more detail monitoring information from other elemnts of lab (point for improvement)
+- monitoring part has just node_exporter and does not provide more detail monitoring information from other elements of the lab (point for improvement)
-- centralizelogging does not get logs from AWX, Postgres (point for improvement)
+- centralize logging does not get logs from AWX, Postgres (point for improvement)

-Thanks a lot for Ansible roles of AWX cluster to [sujiar37](https://github.com/sujiar37).
+Thanks a lot for Ansible roles of the AWX cluster to [sujiar37](https://github.com/sujiar37).
 I adopted material from his repo https://github.com/sujiar37/AWX-HA-InstanceGroup.

-Thanks a lot for webjournal app for journald-remote to [skob](https://github.com/skob).
+Thanks a lot for webjournal app for journal-remote to [skob](https://github.com/skob).
 I adopted material from his repo https://github.com/skob/journal.

 ### Resources of the lab